 We suppose this might depend on a complex statistical analysis of how often in a specific workplace do workers really work, for example, X.0058 hours a day (which would be rounded down to X.00 hours), compared to, for example, X.0061 hours a day (which would count as X.01).
 That being said, we are all taught to round up at the “half or more” point, not at the “more than half or more point,” so a payroll system that rounds off to the tenth of an hour, and credits an employee with 7.4 hours of work when, for example, she clocks at 7.45999 for the day, would seem suspect from the start.

 The moral of the story is that your company or organization should at least check and see exactly how hours are rounded off, if at all, by computer software or otherwise.
-And if something seems possibly unusual or suspect, have a lawyer review it.
+If something seems possibly unusual or suspect, have a lawyer review it.
 Rudman Winchell’s experienced employment lawyers are happy to lend guidance in this regard.

 These materials have been prepared by Rudman Winchell for educational purposes only.
 They should not be considered legal advice.
 The transmission of this information to you is not intended to create a lawyer-client relationship.
 Readers should not act upon this information without seeking professional counsel.
 You should not send any confidential or private information to Rudman Winchell until a formal attorney-client relationship has been established, in writing.